Home / Blog - Advice / Does Composite Cladding Expand?

 Is composite cladding prone to warping and expanding?

 Before we answer the question, ‘does composite cladding expand?’, let’s look at how it differs from wood.
 The trouble with timber cladding is that it’s made from wood!
-This means it absorbs water, which causes it to twist, warp, crack and eventually rot.
-Even the best kept timber cladding will eventually succumb to the elements to the inherent properties of wood.
+This means it absorbs water, which causes it to twist, warp, crack, and eventually rot.
+Even the best kept timber cladding will succumb to the elements sooner or later.
+And with the weather we have here in the UK, sooner is far more likely.

 composite cladding expand